swetabiox/Bioimage-Analysis-Resources/README.md

 - [DeepImageJ](https://deepimagej.github.io/deepimagej/)
 - [Microscopy Image Stitching Tool](https://pages.nist.gov/MIST/): Microscopy Image Stitching Tool (MIST), is a stitching tool for 2D grids of images.
 - [CLIJ2](https://clij.github.io/): CLIJ2 is a GPU-accelerated image processing library for ImageJ/Fiji, Icy, Matlab and Java.
+- [The Allen Cell & Structure Segmenter](https://www.allencell.org/segmenter.html): It is a Python-based open source toolkit developed at the Allen Institute for Cell Science for 3D segmentation of intracellular structures in fluorescence microscope images.